 The city has many major freeways such as Stoney Trail, a ring road with over 101km of free-flow travel around the city, and Deerfoot Trail, a major north-south freeway.
 Traffic volume flow maps are available from the City of Calgary.
 View the historic traffic volumes here.

-The city’s public transportation system features a combination of light rail transit (the CTrain), regular and low-floor buses, community shuttles buses and a shared ride, door-to-door transportation service for Calgarians with disabilities (Access Calgary).
+The city’s public transportation system features a combination of light rail transit (the CTrain), 169 bus routes, community shuttle buses and a shared ride, door-to-door transportation service for Calgarians with disabilities called Access Calgary.

-Park and ride lots are available at most CTrain Stations and several main bus terminals throughout the city.
+The CTrain, Calgary's light rail transit system, has 118.1 kilometres of double track and 46 stations.
+Park and ride lots are available at most CTrain stations and several main bus terminals are located throughout the city.

 Calgary has a solid network of roads and highways that allow you to get anywhere in the city relatively quickly.

 Driver’s licenses can be applied for at Alberta registries.
 Visit the Service Alberta site to find a registry in Calgary.